Werner Flechsig

 Werner Flechsig (8 June 1900 - 12 October 1981) was a German physicist and television pioneer.

 Life

 Werner Flechsig was born on 8 June 1900, in Cologne, Germany.
 He began studying mathematics and physics at the Technical University of Hanover.
 He continued his education at the Georg August University of Göttingen.
 There, Flechsig assisted Robert Wichard Pohl.
 In 1925, Flechsig completed his doctorate with the dissertation "Science of Photoelectric Primary Current in Crystals."
 In this document, Flechsig dealt with hot cathodes and photocells.
-He also considered the work of Pohl assistant Bernhard Gudden.
+He also considered the work of Pohl's assistant Bernhard Gudden.

 Flechsig became an employee of Fernseh-AG in Berlin, where he developed TV camera tubes.
 In 1936, he made the orthicon technology practical.
 At the Olympic summer games, orthicon camera tubes supplanted the earlier iconoscope tubes.